 In 2019, the discussion about per- and polyfluoroalkyl substances (PFAS) and their potential effects on human health has moved from the laboratory to the living room.
 Just a year ago, you would be hard pressed to find a single layperson to define PFAS.
 That is all starting to change thanks to a barrage of news headlines, public policy pronouncements, and the molecular fortitude that allows these compounds to linger in our water supplies.

 As part of our FYI in 45 webinar series, two CDM Smith experts on this topic recently discussed how to start an action plan, potential solutions, and promising treatability studies conducted at the Bellevue Research and Testing Laboratory.

-Dr. Dora Chiang is a vice president with CDM Smith and an internationally-renowned expert in environmental remediation who has made great leaps in understanding newly discovered contaminants like PFAS.
+Dr. Dora Chiang is a practice leader with CDM Smith and an internationally-renowned expert in environmental remediation who has made great leaps in understanding newly discovered contaminants like PFAS.
 As the leader of CDM Smith's emerging contaminants practice, she applies cutting-edge research to active project sites all over the world.

-Alan LeBlanc is a vice president and senior environmental engineer with CDM Smith and has more than two decades of design and construction experience.
+Alan LeBlanc is a discipline leader for water treatment with CDM Smith and has more than two decades of design and construction experience.
 He’s helping to lead the charge to study and treat for PFAS and other emerging contaminants, performing cutting-edge work that’s helping to set the standard for the water industry.